Rio Las Vegas: Harrah's/Caesars ownership (1999–2019)

-In December 2003, Harrah's announced a partnership with Voyager Entertainment to build the world's tallest observation wheel, rising 600 feet.
+In December 2003, Harrah's announced a partnership with Voyager Entertainment to build what would have been the world's tallest observation wheel, rising 600 feet.
 It would be part of an $86 million complex that would include three floors of retail, restaurants, and a nightclub.
 The project would be built on the Rio parking lot's southeast side.
 Construction was scheduled to begin within three months, with the opening in July 2005.
 Another hotel tower was also a possibility, although there were no immediate plans to build one.
 Despite a lack of financing, Voyager stated that it would have no issues in raising the necessary funds.
 Negotiations between Voyager and Harrah's eventually derailed, and the project was canceled in April 2004.

 In May 2004, the Rio began preliminary operations of a power plant which would ultimately provide 40 percent of the property's power.
 A month later, construction began on a $39 million expansion of the Rio Pavilion Convention Center.
 It was built north of the resort's existing facilities, and was opened in 2005.

 The Rio became the host casino for the World Series of Poker in 2005, boosting the resort's popularity.
 The Rio's importance to Harrah's was diminished after the company purchased Caesars Entertainment in 2005, thereby acquiring several resorts on the Las Vegas Strip.
 In 2005, the Rio's cocktail servers were fitted with RFID tracking tags in their uniforms, allowing management to determine how long customers were waiting to be served.